spotify/hype/README.md

 ```

 Now we'll have to define the environment we want this function to run in.
 This is where we'll
-reference the docker image we built earlier.
-The value can be declared `implicit`, but this is
+reference the Docker image we built earlier.
+The environment value can be declared `implicit`,
-not required as it can explicitly be referenced when submitting functions.
+but this is not required as it can explicitly be referenced when submitting functions.

 ```scala
 implicit val env = Environment("gcr.io/gcp-project-id/env-image")
 ```

-Finally, use the `#!` (hashbang) operator to execute an `HFn[T]` in a a given environment.
+Finally, use the `#!` (hashbang) operator to execute an `HFn[T]` in a given environment.
 It will
 use the `Submitter` and `RunEnvironment` which should be in scope.
 When execution is complete,
 it'll return the function value back to your local context.